 FAQ

-What are the most widespread AI agent types in the travel industry?
+What are the key AI travel booking trends?

 Are AI agents fully autonomous, and how does it work for tourism?